 IP-based systems can be vulnerable to hacking if not secured correctly.

-Which DVR or NVR is Better for Your Needs?
+Which is Better for Your Needs — DVR or NVR?

-Choosing between DVR and NVR isn’t just about features—it’s about your specific needs.
+Choosing between DVR and NVR is not just about features — it is about your specific needs, property size, and budget.

 Residential Use

-For homes, DVR systems can be sufficient if you’re on a budget.
+For homes, DVR systems can be sufficient if you are on a budget.
 However, if you want remote access and high-quality footage, NVR is worth the investment.

 Commercial Use

-Businesses benefit more from NVR systems due to scalability and advanced analytics.
+Businesses benefit more from NVR systems due to scalability, advanced analytics, and the ability to monitor remotely from any device.

 | Feature | DVR | NVR |